Pnut2K/Nutpatch-Changelogs/README.md

 +Angle increased 80 > 90

   {+New property: Flame trap]
-+When released, eruption will now create a patch of blue flame on the ground that is active for 5 seconds or until contact is made with another player; It will deal 8% with no hitstun when touched by an opponent.
++When released, eruption will now create a patch of blue flame on the ground that is active for 5 seconds; It will deal 4% with no hitstun every 30 frames when touched by an opponent.
 He can only have one flame trap active at a time, subsequent eruptions will not replace the prior flame trap.
 Flame traps do not spawn if Ike is too close to the ledge.

 ## ***[Ftilt]***
 +Forearm intangibility on frame 10